 4. Sign up for a race

 Family-friendly or kid-friendly races are growing in popularity.
 Do some research in your area to find a 5K (or more or less) race that you can train for together as a family.
 Then dedicate a morning each weekend to training.
 Head to the local park, track or trail and enjoy watching your child’s growing enthusiasm for both running and the outdoors.
+During the pandemic, many races have gone virtual, which may be a great way to slowly enter your family into the world of competitive running.
+Here are some tips on participating in races during the pandemic.

 5. Set a goal to visit & rate all local wildlife places